-16 years on, MoneyWeek is the best-selling financial magazine in the UK and Merryn remains as its editor-in-chief.
-Merryn also has a weekly column in the FT and a monthly column in Saga.
-She is a regular TV/radio commentator and speaker on financial matters and contributes to publications from the Spectator and Prospect to Woman & Home and Libertine (a magazine for the thoughtful woman).
+Twenty years on, MoneyWeek is the best-selling financial magazine in the UK and Merryn remains as its editor-in-chief.
+Merryn also has a weekly column in the FT and is a regular TV/radio commentator and speaker on financial matters.

-She is a trustee of the Daiwa Anglo Japanese Foundation (which kindly financed her initial Japanese language education and sponsored her at NHK) and is a director of three investment trusts – the Baillie Gifford Shin Nippon Trust, the Montanaro European Smaller Companies Trust, and the Murray Income Investment Trust.
+She is a non executive director of three investment trusts – the Baillie Gifford Shin Nippon Trust, BlackRock Throgmorton, and the Murray Income Investment Trust – and of Netwealth.